- Ultrasound Therapy

 - Makes scars durable and elastic for pain relief

-- Fuels the cells with more oxygen and improves collagen synthesis and protein in skin
+- Fuels the cells with more oxygen and improves collagen synthesis and protein in the skin

 - Contributes in the quick recovery of fractures and sports injuries